 Conclusion

-As we continue to learn, order books are the most important concept on the whole crypto market and are the literal bridge between trading volume and liquidity.
+Order books are a foundational concept in crypto markets, serving as the bridge between trading volume and liquidity.
 They contain fundamental ingredients in crypto exchanges, allowing access to real-time information regarding market depth, trader sentiment, and even price discovery processes.
 It is important to note that learning how to read order books is essential for every user in the world of trading, from the beginner to the seasoned investor.
 The order book presents essential signals for the markets and helps find good trading opportunities.